 The oil and gas industry must be a key part of the climate change solution.
-Since the Paris Agreement was made in December 2015, IPIECA has continued to work on the topic of low emissions pathways, holding workshops for members exploring technologies and perspectives on low emissions futures, in particular the role of carbon offsets in GHG mitigation and sustainable finance, and series of webinars on carbon pricing and carbon capture and storage (CCS).
+Since the Paris Agreement was made in December 2015, IPIECA has continued to work on the topic of low-emissions pathways, publishing awareness briefings to enhance members’ understanding of the topic, holding workshops exploring technologies and perspectives on low-emissions futures, in particular the role of carbon offsets in GHG mitigation and sustainable finance, and a series of webinars on carbon pricing and carbon capture and storage (CCS).

-Ahead of COP-22 in Marrakech IPIECA released a new paper, Exploring low emissions pathways, which explores the common elements and critical enablers of a low emissions future.
-Following on from then, at COP-23 IPIECA delivered a side event on CCS and its potential role in helping to meet to goals of the Paris Agreement.
-At COP-24 our focus switched to low-emissions transport and in the following summer IPIECA produced the paper, Exploring low-emissions pathways for transport.
+Ahead of COP22 in Marrakech IPIECA released a new paper, Exploring low-emissions pathways, which explores the common elements and critical enablers of a low emissions future.
+Following on from then, at COP23 IPIECA delivered a side event on CCS and its potential role in helping to meet to goals of the Paris Agreement.
+At COP24 our focus switched to low-emissions transport and in the following summer IPIECA produced the paper, Exploring low-emissions pathways for transport.
 This built upon our previous work and explored the wide range of technologies that will be required for the evolution of the transport sector.
-Most recently at COP-25, IPIECA held a side event on role of carbon offsets in GHG mitigation and enhancing ambition with focus given to both the potential benefits but also risks associated with them.
+At COP25, IPIECA held a side event on role of carbon offsets in GHG mitigation and enhancing ambition.

 Hear what ConocoPhillips Director of climate change, Malcolm Fawcett, has to say about the value of IPIECA, and publications such as The Paris Puzzle and Exploring low-emissions pathways.